alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 I want to show you what will happen if you set the `selfmutate` property to false (and the code is not committed).

-This is the change needed in the to the CDK CodePipeline resource code, adding this line:
+This is the change needed in the CDK CodePipeline resource code, adding this line:

 ```typescript
 selfMutation: false,